aFayolle/GameOfLIfe-Fayolle-CDOF2/README.md

 Create a branch for your changes
 Implement features, fix bugs, or make enhancements
 Push your changes to your fork
-Open a Pull Request to the main branch of the projec
+Open a Pull Request to the main branch of the project
 Your Pull Request will be reviewed, and feedback or additional changes may be requested
 Once approved, your Pull Request will be merged into the main branch